-We are excited about the location because of its historic significance as a community center, its central location as a gathering space for Rochester area groups, and the rich cultural history of the Clarissa St. neighborhood.
+We are excited about the location because of its historic significance as a community space, its central location as a gathering space for Rochester-area groups, and the rich cultural history of the Clarissa Street neighborhood.

 The Flying Squirrel operates as a grassroots meeting space that hosts: gallery space exhibiting regional art; community workshops and classrooms; ‘open-mic’ and poetry readings; practice spaces for musicians; live local music and dance shows, film screenings; community craft production and craft exhibits; small academic conference space and public lecture space; and a community kitchen — all this provided reliably and consistently at no cost or for a small donation.